Locked-chess-official/please_do_not_define/README.md

 ## Note

-This library is meant for educational or demonstration purposes regarding code naming conventions.
-Use responsibly and consider the context of your project's requirements.
+This library is intended to satirize a concept, not the actual effect.

 ## License